cavecafe/cavelock/README.md

 * AutoDesk Fusion 360 for 3D modeling of container

 ## Test
-* Tested only with RPi Zero Wireless
+* Tested only with RPi Zero Wireless, and a SPEKTRUM A5030 servo